OpenEvalProject/evals/manuscripts/elife-56907/v2/manuscript.md

 **Figure 5.:** A–C) Left: Representative immunofluorescence images (63x magnification) of apical junction complex proteins of epithelial cells.
 Epithelial cells were grown on transwell membrane in mono-culture and infected with either medium (‘mock’) or IAV.
 At 24 hr post-infection, cells were fixed and the nucleus and the relevant tight junction proteins were stained (blue and green, respectively).
 Right: The percentage of fluorescence intensity in IAV-infected epithelial cells in mono-culture relative to mock-infected cells (defined as 100%) at 24 hr post-infection.
 Statistical comparisons were made using a Student’s unpaired t-test *: p<0.05.
 Data are pooled from three independent experiments (with three biological replicates per group) and shown as mean ± SEM.
 JAM-1: junctional adhesion molecule-1.

-## High glucose levels in vivo are associated with more severe influenza and loss of tight junction integrity between pulmonary epithelial cells
+### High glucose levels in vivo are associated with more severe influenza and loss of tight junction integrity between pulmonary epithelial cells

 Our in vitro findings are limited by constraints of the in vitro model, including the fact that only primary endothelial cells (and not primary epithelial cells) were employed.
 Thus, we next sought to validate our in vitro findings in a more complex in vivo model.
 To this end, we employed a well-established murine model of T2D where homozygote mice (leprdb/db) are obese and hyperglycaemic whilst their heterozygote (leprdb/+) counterparts are not (Kodama et al., 1994).
 Hyperglycaemia in leprdb/db mice was confirmed with a blood glucose test prior to infection (Figure 6A).
 Heterozygote and homozygote mice were subsequently infected with IAV and disease severity was monitored overtime.
 As demonstrated previously, weight-loss is not a clear marker for IAV disease severity of leptin receptor-deficient mice (Radigan et al., 2014).
 Consistent with these results, leprdb/db mice showed less weight loss than their leprdb/+ counterparts (data not shown).
 It is well recognised that pulse-oximetry is a non-invasive measure of lung injury (Lax et al., 2014) that more accurately predicts disease severity than systemic weight loss in the case of murine influenza studies (Verhoeven et al., 2009).
 Moreover, blood oxygen saturation is a non-invasive measure of barrier damage – as when the epithelial-endothelial barrier is damaged gas exchange will occur less efficiently resulting in lower blood oxygen saturation.
 IAV-infected leprdb/db mice had significantly lower blood oxygen saturation at three days post-infection compared to leprdb/+ mice (Figure 6B).
 Consistent with our in vitro data this was not associated with an increase in infectious virus present (Figure 6C); however, there was difference in viral messenger RNA (mRNA) between the homozygote and heterozygote mice (Figure 6D).
 Strikingly, and also consistent with our in vitro data, infected hyperglycaemic leprdb/db mice had a significant reduction in both JAM-1 and Claudin-4 levels between adjacent pulmonary epithelial cells compared to normoglycaemic leprdb/+ mice (Figure 6E–G).
 Next, we measured pro-inflammatory cytokines in the lungs of infected normo- and hyperglycaemic mice after with IAV infection (Figure 6H).
 Consistent with our in vitro findings, IAV-infected leprdb/db mice had higher levels of pulmonary pro-inflammatory cytokines than infected leprdb/+ mice, although this often just fell short of statistical significance (e.g. IP-10, p=0.06).
 Whilst we cannot offer definitive evidence that these cytokines were endothelial cell derived (as was the case with the in vitro data), these data are consistent with our in vitro data that loss of intact tight junctions in the context of IAV and hyperglycaemia is associated with a pro-inflammatory response.

 ![Figure 6.](https://cdn.elifesciences.org/articles/56907/elife-56907-fig6-v2.jpg)

-**Figure 6.:** Heterozygous (lepr) and homozygous (db/+lepr) mice were infected with 5.5 × 10db/db3 PFU of Auckland/09(H1N1) (n = minimum eight mice per group) or mock infected with PBS (n = minimum three mice per group).
+**Figure 6.:** Heterozygous (leprdb/+) and homozygous (leprdb/db) mice were infected with 5.5 × 103 PFU of Auckland/09(H1N1) (n = minimum eight mice per group) or mock infected with PBS (n = minimum three mice per group).
 (A) Blood glucose concentration prior to infection was assessed.
 Statistical comparisons were made using a Student’s unpaired t-test.
 (B) Percentage blood oxygen saturation of mock and IAV-infected mice at 3 days post-infection (d.p.i).
 Statistical comparisons were made using a one-way ANOVA and Tukey post hoc test.
 (C) Viral titres (PFU/g) in lung homogenate 3 d.p.i.
 Statistical comparisons were made using a Student’s unpaired t-test.
 (D) mRNA detected by qPCR from murine lung homogenate 3 days post-IAV infection.
 Viral replication represented as viral copy number.
 Data are pooled from two independent experiments with at least three mice per group.
 Data are shown as mean ± SEM.
 Statistical significance was determined using a Student’s t-test.
-(E) Representative fluorescent immunohistochemistry images (40x magnification) of mock and IAV-infected heterozygous (lepr) and homozygous (db/+lepr) mouse lung tissue sections stained for nucleus and the tight junction protein JAM-1 (blue and green, respectively). (db/dbF) Representative fluorescent immunohistochemistry images (40x magnification) of mock and IAV-infected heterozygous (lepr) and homozygous (db/+lepr) mouse lung tissue sections stained for nucleus and the tight junction protein Claudin-4 (blue and green respectively). (db/dbG) The percentage of fluorescence intensity of the relevant tight junction molecules (JAM-1 and Claudin-4) in IAV-infected heterozygous (lepr) and homozygous (db/+lepr) mouse lung tissue sections relative to mock-infected counterparts (defined as 100%) at 3 d.p.i.
+(E) Representative fluorescent immunohistochemistry images (40x magnification) of mock and IAV-infected heterozygous (leprdb/+) and homozygous (leprdb/db) mouse lung tissue sections stained for nucleus and the tight junction protein JAM-1 (blue and green, respectively).
+(F) Representative fluorescent immunohistochemistry images (40x magnification) of mock and IAV-infected heterozygous (leprdb/+) and homozygous (leprdb/db) mouse lung tissue sections stained for nucleus and the tight junction protein Claudin-4 (blue and green respectively).
+(G) The percentage of fluorescence intensity of the relevant tight junction molecules (JAM-1 and Claudin-4) in IAV-infected heterozygous (leprdb/+) and homozygous (leprdb/db) mouse lung tissue sections relative to mock-infected counterparts (defined as 100%) at 3 d.p.i.
 Statistical comparisons were made using a Student’s unpaired t-test *: p<0.05.
 Data are pooled from three independent experiments (with a minimum of three biological replicates per group) and shown as mean ± SEM.
-JAM-1: junctional adhesion molecule-1. (db/dbH) Levels of cytokines in the lung homogenate of IAV-infected mice at 3 d.p.i.
+JAM-1: junctional adhesion molecule-1.
+(H) Levels of cytokines in the lung homogenate of IAV-infected mice at 3 d.p.i.
 Statistical comparisons were made using a Student’s unpaired t-test.
 Data are pooled from two independent experiments with at least three mice per group and shown as mean ± SEM. *: p<0.05.

 ## Discussion